-These days, building websites or applications that attract and retain customers has become somewhat of a science.
+These days, building websites or apps that attract and retain customers has become somewhat of a science.

-For people who aren't well versed in the digital space, I often compare the work that I do as a user experience designer to an architect.
-Like the architect who builds your home, my UX team builds a comprehensive blueprint, which outlines every single detail of the site's features and functionality.
+User experience designers can be likened to architects.
+Like the architect who builds your home, a UX team builds a comprehensive blueprint, which outlines every single detail of the site's features and functionality.

 01. Design for the user, really